 - higher customer retention rates and repeat buyers

-- a customer base that does the selling for them (also called brand advocacy)
+- a customer base that promotes the brand (also called brand advocacy)

-Overall, premium brands share specific characteristics and traits that make them appear superior.
-Since it can be tricky to articulate exactly what a premium brand is, I’ll use an example to illustrate.
+Premium brands share specific characteristics and traits that make them appear superior.
+Since it can be tricky to articulate exactly what a premium brand is, I will use an example to illustrate.

 In the United States, water is a commodity.
 (Sadly, this isn’t the case everywhere.)

 When they first came to market, premium water brands claimed bottled water was safer to drink.
 But no one could agree.
-So, rather than advertise “safety” as a reason to buy, premium water brands discovered and promoted other unique benefits.
+So, rather than sell “safety” as a benefit, premium water brands promoted other reasons to buy.

 Convenience became a primary selling point.
 For instance, bottled water is easier to carry and store.
 Place of origin has become another popular quality marker for bottled water.
-There’s a theory that water harvested from certain locations is cleaner and tastes better.
-Of course, there’s no way to prove—or disprove—this theory.
+There is a theory that water harvested from particular locations is cleaner and tastes better.
+But, of course, there is no way to prove or disprove this theory.

 Premium water brands found yet another way to enhance their value.
-Through market research, they discovered that a specific segment would pay more for certain health benefits.
-Premium water brands then claimed their product provided those benefits and targeted the market segment that wanted them.
+Market research revealed that a specific segment would pay more for particular health benefits.
+So, premium water brands claimed their product provided those benefits and targeted the consumers that wanted them.

 The irony of it all?

-Most people didn’t know what the health benefits of premium water were until the water brands told them.
-At that point, bottled water became much more than just water—it became something worth paying more to acquire.
+Most people didn’t know the health benefits of premium water until the water brands told them.
+At that point, bottled water became much more than just water—it became something more.

-Believe it or not, a company produces bottled water that sells for as little as $285 and another for as much as $60,000.
+Believe it or not, a company produces bottled water that sells for as much as $60,000.

-I doubt either of us will be paying three hundred dollars for a bottle of water any time soon.
-But it’s likely we’ve both paid a few bucks for one at a local convenience store.
+I doubt either of us will be paying thousands for a bottle of water any time soon.
+But we have likely both paid a few bucks for one at a local convenience store.

-Looking back over this example, we can see premium water brands became successful by:
+Looking back over the premium water example, we can see the elite H2O brands became successful by: